Arvind Khanna

 Arvind Khanna (born 29 May 1967) is an Indian politician, businessman, investor and philanthropist.
-Khanna has been member of the Bharatiya Janata Party (BJP) since January 2022.
-He is a senior leader of the BJP.
-He is serving as vice-president of BJP Punjab since December 2022.
+Khanna has been member of the Shiromani Akali Dal since 2026.
+He served as vice-president of the BJP from December 2022 to February 2026.
 He served as the Member of the Legislative Assembly (MLA) from Sangrur from 2002 to 2007 and the MLA from Dhuri from 2012 to 2014.
 From 1998 to 2015, Khanna was a member of the Indian National Congress (INC).
 While in the INC, Khanna served in various positions including as General Secretary of the Punjab Pradesh Congress Committee (PPCC) and was a member of the All India Congress Committee.

 Khanna, the son of businessman and financier Vipin Khanna, had business interests that spanned several industries, most notably in the arms and aerospace industries.
 In 2001, Khanna became one of the first individuals to found a private-sector defence manufacturing company in India.
 According to allegations by Indian government authorities, Khanna was a central figure in the defence industry of India and reportedly exerted control over arms procurement.
 However, the allegations against him were never proven, and the investigations into Khanna found no evidence of wrongdoing and were dropped.
 In 2022, Khanna ended all involvement in his business interests due to his return to politics.

 In 1997, Khanna founded the Umeed Foundation, one of the largest non-governmental organisations (NGOs) in Punjab.
 He has also held positions in sports administration, including serving as the president of the Professional Golfers Association of India.

 Early life and background

 Arvind Khanna was born on 29 May 1967 in Delhi, India.
 Khanna is the second son and third child of businessman and financier Vipin Khanna and Naginder Khanna, the daughter of Maharaja Bhupinder Singh of Patiala.
 His mother, Naginder, also a member of the Phulkian dynasty, held the title of princess until princely titles were abolished by the 26th Amendment to the Constitution of India in 1971.
 Born into a Punjabi family, Khanna's siblings are Vinita, Navin and Aditya.
+His sister Vinita is the wife of Prince Randhir Singh of Patiala.
 Members of Khanna’s family and his family relatives have been involved in various fields, including business, finance, politics, bureaucracy, diplomacy, sports administration, the military and philanthropy.